-• What is the difference between direct and indirect emissions and why does it matter?
-CHAPTER 4 • Which indirect emissions should I report?
-CHAPTER 4 • How do I account for leased buildings and vehicles?
-CHAPTER 4 • How do I account for contracted or outsourced operations?
-CHAPTER 4 • What is a base year and why do I need one ?
-Chapter 5 • My emissions changed with alterations to the organization's structure.
+What are the principles that underpin a GHG inventory?
+Chapter 1 What goals should I consider when setting out to account for and report emissions?
+Chapter 2 How do I set an organizational boundary that determines which operations or facilities are included in the inventory?
+Chapter 3 How do I deal with complex organizational structures and shared GHG emissions ownership?
+Chapter 3 What is the difference between direct and indirect emissions and why does it matter?
+Chapter 4 Which indirect emissions should I report?
+Chapter 4 How do I account for leased buildings and vehicles?
+Chapter 4 How do I account for contracted or outsourced operations?
+Chapter 4 - What is a base year and why do I need one?
+Chapter 5 - My emissions change with alterations to the organization's structure.
 How do I account for these changes?
-CHAPTER 5 • How do I identify and calculate my organization's emission sources?
-CHAPTER 6 • What kinds of tools are there to help me calculate emissions?
-CHAPTER 6 • What data collection activities and data management issues do my facilities have to deal with?
-CHAPTER 6 • What determines the quality and credibilit of my emissions information? y Chapter 7 • What information should be included in a GHG emissions report?
-CHAPTER 8 • What data must be available to obtain external verification of the inventory?
-CHAPTER 9 • What is involved in setting an emissions target and how do I report performance in relation to my target?
-CHAPTER 10
+Chapter 5 - How do I identify and calculate my organization's emission sources?
+Chapter 6 - What kinds of tools are there to help me calculate emissions?
+Chapter 6 - What data collection activities and data management issues do my facilities have to deal with?
+Chapter 6 - What determines the quality and credibility of my emissions information?
+Chapter 7 - What information should be included in a GHG public emissions report?
+Chapter 8 - What data must be available to obtain external verification of the inventory data?
+Chapter 9 - What is involved in setting an emissions target and how do I report performance in relation to my target?
+Chapter 10 Chapter 1 GHG Accounting and Reporting Principles What are the principles that underpin a GHG Inventory?